 "I'm still feeling good," Misuko said, a little surprised that her usual post-orgasmic narcolepsy was weak enough that she could resist it.
 She had awakened just an hour ago and reasoned her body probably wasn't ready to go back to sleep.
 But there was still a lethargy, a happy peace, to her body.

 "Me, too," Linia said.
 "But that doesn't mean we shouldn't get up."

 They rose and dusted off.
 Misuko stepped into the shower Linia had rigged up over one tree and proceeded to wash herself off with the lukewarm water.
-All in all, she reflected, life was still as perfect as it could be.
+All in all, life was as perfect as it could get.
 She flashed, momentarily, on a memory of Esther and her talented mouth and tongue, but then sighed and decided not to dwell on it.
 Linia had filled that gap in her life, and if the fit wasn't perfect now it probably would be soon enough.
 She had decided that Linia was good for her, and that was that.